ivs-kuleuven/platosim3/docs/source/dev-prerequisites.md

 *  <a href="https://cmake.org/">CMake</a>: cross-platform open-source build system to control the software compilation process (using simple platform and compiler independent configuration files)
 * <a href="http://www.openblas.net">BLAS</a> and <a href = "http://www.netlib.org/lapack/">LAPACK</a>.
 Without these, the simulator will likely be slower.
 These libraries come pre-installed on Mac OS X (so Mac users do not have to do anything).
 Many Linux distributions also standardly have these libraries installed or offer a package manager to easily install them.

 It is also possible to run the PLATO Simulator from within Python (please, use Python 3).
 We recommend downloading a Python distribution such as <a href="https://docs.continuum.io/anaconda/install">Anaconda</a>.
-More information on setting up your Python distribution and scripting PlatoSim3 using Python can be found [here](#ScriptingInPython).
+More information on setting up your Python distribution and scripting PlatoSim3 using Python can be found @ref ScriptingInPython "here".
 We have also provided tutorials in the form of Python notebooks.
-More information about those can be found [here](#tutorials).
+More information about those can be found @ref Tutorials "here".